-Have there been any reports from other regulatory bodies, such as HM Revenues and Customs, which indicate non-compliance?
+Have there been any reports from other regulatory I am aware of an ongoing investigation

+bodies, such as HM Revenues and Customs, which being carried out by the Health and

-I am aware of an investigation currently being carried out by the Health and Safety Executive (HSE) in to the circumstances resulting in an employee sustaining serious injuries in the course of their employment.
-The investigation has not concluded and at this stage we cannot advise on what action may be taken by the HSE against the Council.
+indicate non-compliance?
+Safety Executive (HSE) in to the

+circumstances resulting in an employee

+sustaining serious injuries in the course

+of their employment.
+The investigation

+has not concluded and at this stage we

+cannot confirm the action that will be

+taken against the Council by the HSE.